Iamdii/rsschool-cv/cv.md

  # Summary:

  Building  easy to use, responsible websites and applications is a passion of mine.
 In addition to my knowledge base, I actively seek out new technologies and stay up-to-date on industry trends and advancements.
+ I'm confident that I possess all required experience, knowledge, and skills to successfully fulfill the job role and I believe I would be a great contribution to your team and company.

  # Skills: